Technology Risk Assessment

 Benefits Received from a TRA

-You will receive a TRA Report that will identify any cybersecurity risks identified and if it is compliant with applicable laws, regulation and policy.
+You will receive a TRA Report that will identify any cybersecurity risks identified and if it is compliant with applicable laws, regulations, and policies.
 The document provided contains a list of prioritized risks (if any are discovered) and their impacts, along with suggested actions to mitigate them.
 This provides a basis for explicit decisions by your unit regarding these risks.
 Please note, while the ITSO makes a reasonable effort to identify issues, it cannot guarantee that all cybersecurity issues will be discovered during a TRA.

 Turnaround Time for a TRA